qrvey/partner-portal/docs/setup-deployments/initial-deployment.md

 Pick desired Support plan (if needed)

 ![alt text](assets/initial-deployment/1.6.CreateAWSAccount.png#thumbnail)
-## Step 2: Create an IAM user
+## Step 2: Create a cross account IAM role
-This step will create a new User in your AWS account that Qrvey will use to deploy the Platform.
+This step will create a new IAM role in your AWS account that Qrvey will use to deploy the Platform.

 Login to AWS Console (using the email and password created in last step)